MacDonald-Lab/cellstore/README.md

 # CellSTORE

 CellSTORE *(Cell Storage To Organize Research Everywhere)* is a web-based biobank management tool.
 It supports basic management functionality and will soon support algorithm processing online.
-CellSTORE is written in React and uses PostgreSQL as the default database.
+CellSTORE is written in React with JS/TS and  ~~uses PostgreSQL as the default database~~ the [backend](https://github.com/rajanmaghera/cellstore-server) is currently being re-written in Rust using MongoDB.

 ![Create Library Page Screenshot](img/create-cell-library.png)